 Fake account creation in streaming services

-In the gaming and gambling industry, fake accounts are frequently used by attackers seeking to benefit from sign up bonuses, vouchers or other benefits that can be monetised.
+In the gaming and gambling industry, fake accounts are frequently used by attackers seeking to benefit from sign up bonuses, vouchers or other benefits that can be monetized.

 Account takeover in streaming services

-Account takeover (known as ATO,) is a type of identity theft where a cybercriminal gains unauthorised access to an account belonging to someone else.
-ATO attacks can affect any organisation and company with a customer-facing login.
+Account takeover (known as ATO,) is a type of identity theft where a cybercriminal gains unauthorized access to an account belonging to someone else.
+ATO attacks can affect any organization and company with a customer-facing login.
 Therefore, streaming services could currently be facing this threat.